Can Your Boss Legally Cut Hours Without Notice?

 The salary requirement means employees receive a fixed pay rate regardless of the number of hours worked.
 Even if the employer cuts the salaried employee’s hours, they have to get paid the same amount.

-However, the U.S. Department of Labor (DOL) has said that employers can reduce exempt employees’ salaries if the reduction is permanent, reflecting the business’s long-term needs.
+However, the U.S. Department of Labor (DOL) has said that employers can reduce exempt employees’ salaries if the reduction is permanent and reflects the business’s long-term needs.
 The pay cut must not exceed the exempt employee salary requirement of $684/week.
 If it does, the exempt employee becomes non-exempt and is subject to minimum wage and overtime requirements.

 Employers Must Provide Advance Notice of Plant Closings and Layoffs